 I mean, it's transformative work.

-I mean, investigative reporting, and it is so shocking.
+And it is so shocking.

 The video, and you can get it on YouTube.

-It's it's worth watching.
+It's worth watching.

-Anyway, so it's an annual golf tournament, and he invited me to hit the first ball out today.
+And he invited me to hit the first ball out today.

-I'm like, oh no, man, I haven't picked up a stick in three years.
+I'm like, oh, no, man, I haven't picked up a stick in three years.

-And okay, I get on the range and everyone's watching, and I'm like, just to let everybody know, I have not hit a golf ball in almost three years, except for one time at a range.
+And I'm like, just to let everybody know, I have not hit a golf ball in almost three years, except for one time at a range.

 Okay.

-Take a swing.
+Take a switch.

 I nailed it.